DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/matrix-2-of-5.md

 * **Calculate a Checksum**

-    Specifies whether to calculate a checksum for the bar code.
+    Specifies whether to calculate a checksum for the barcode.

 * **Wide Narrow Ratio**

-    Specifies the density of a bar code's bars.
+    Specifies the density of a barcode's bars.